cspurin/continuous_wavelets/README.md

    ```bash
    python -m venv venv
    ```
    Then for Mac enter: source myenv/bin/activate <br> or for Windows: myenv\Scripts\activate

 7. Install the necessary packages by typing this in the terminal:
    ```bash
    pip install -r requirements.txt
    ```
-   NB must be in the folder where the requirements.txt file is.
+   NB. must be in the folder where the requirements.txt file is.
 Alternatively, you can install the packages individually e.g. pip install numpy.
    Now open the notebook (wavelet_plotting_GRL_paper.ipynb) and begin!

 # Guide to code inputs